pesteller/Intro2Bioinfo_course/docs/index.md

 But what if we want to apply this change in the orginal file withtout creating a new one?
 One could use `sed -i`; which directly modifies the input file.
 Careful: you need to be sure that the pattern you want to change is only present in your header so that it does not change the rest of the file.

-In our case, to make sure this is safe, we first create a subfile:
+In our case, to make sure this is safe, we first create another file:
 ```
 sed  's/ //g' $GTEX > GTEX2
 ```